hudson-newey/2rm/README.md

 - `--hard` Do not soft-delete file
 - `--soft` Soft delete a file.
 A backup will be stored in `/tmp/2rm`
+- `--silent` Do not print out additional information priduced by 2rm.
+This is useful for scripting situations.

 ## Features